9 Expert Tips for Stunning Balloon Flower Care + Growth!

 It is a perennial plant that is native to East Asian countries of China, Japan, Korea, and East Siberia.
 It is now widely grown throughout the world as an ornamental plant.

-The balloon flower meaning and origin comes from the Greek words ‘platys’ and ‘kodon’, which translates into a ‘broad bell’.
+The balloon flower meaning and origin come from the Greek words ‘platys’ and ‘kodon’, which translates into a ‘broad bell’.

 They are also recognized by various other names across the world – Korean bellflower, Chinese bellflower, Japanese bellflower, common balloon flower, etc.

-#1 Can You Grow Balloon Flower In Pots?
+#1 Can You Grow Balloon Flowers In Pots?

 #2 How Tall Does a Balloon Flower Grow?

-Balloon flower usually grows very tall, approximately 12 to 20 inches high and looks great in Zen rock gardens.
+Balloon flower usually grows very tall, approximately 12 to 20 inches high, and look great in Zen rock gardens.
 There are many varieties of Balloon Flower-like blue, white, and pink varieties.

-Apart from this balloon flower is a long-lived plant if taken care well
+Apart from this balloon flower is a long-lived plant if taken care of well

-#3 How Long Does Balloon Flowers Take To Grow From Seeds?
+#3 How Long Do Balloon Flowers Take To Grow From Seeds?

-Balloon Flowers from Seeds usually takes two to three weeks to germinate well.
-But again it depends on the other factors like sunlight, water, and soil.
+Balloon Flowers from Seeds usually take two to three weeks to germinate well.
+But again it depends on other factors like sunlight, water, and soil.

 It’s a good idea to move seed them into the larger pots before transplanting to your garden.